danielmiessler/fabric/README.md

 >
 >June 17, 2025
 >
 >- Fabric now supports Perplexity AI.
-Configure it by using `fabric -S` to add your Perlexity AI API Key,
+Configure it by using `fabric -S` to add your Perplexity AI API Key,
 >   and then try:
 >
 >   ```bash